bulletmark/cdhist/README.md

 ## BASH CD HISTORY

-This script + bashrc file provides a bash directory **cd history** stack.
-The bash function calls a python helper script to intercept your shell **cd** command and maintain a stack of directories visited which can be listed and quickly jumped to by numeric index.
+[cdhist](http://github.com/bulletmark/cdhist) is a utility which provides a bash **cd history** directory stack.
+A bash `cd` alias calls a python helper script to intercept your normal shell `cd` command and maintain a stack of directories you previously visited which can be listed and quickly jumped to by numeric index.

+The latest version is available at http://github.com/bulletmark/cdhist.

 ### USAGE

-    cd somepath  : Add "somepath" to your directory stack and cd there. cd -l        : List the current stack and its indices. cd -n        : cd to stack index "n". cd -/string  : Search back through stack for "string" and cd there. cd --        : List the stack and its indices then prompt for dir to select. cd -h|?      : Print this help.
+Add "somepath" to your directory stack and cd there:

+    cd somepath

+List the current stack and its indices:

+    cd -l

+Change dir to stack index "n":

+    cd -n

+Search back through stack for "string" and cd there:

+    cd -/string

+List the stack and its indices then immediately prompt for dir to select:

+    cd --

+Show this help:

+    cd -h|?

 All other arguments are passed on to the normal cd command.